-- We support the decision to permit the use of inhaled vilanterol up to the manufacturer's maximum recommended metered dose of 25 micrograms which is equivalent to a delivered dose of 22 micrograms. - Although we have understood it is not easy from a laboratory analytical point of view, we recommend to further study the pharmacokinetics of terbutaline in order to find a solution to permit the use of terbutaline up to the manufacturer's maximum recommended metered dose as well.
-This would further minimize the interference with good medical practice as terbutaline is one of the regular medications in the treatment of asthmatics in our country. - We welcome the addition of arformoterol and levosalbutamol as examples of prohibited Beta-2 Agonists.

-- For inhaled salbutamol the maximum is 1600 micrograms over 24 hours in divided doses not to exceed 800 micrograms over 12 hours starting from any dose.
-However, since a maximum of 800 micrograms over 12 hours will never exceed 1600 micrograms over 24 hours, we reiterate our proposal to make it more simple and state: "Inhaled salbutamol: maximum 800 micrograms over 12 hours in divided doses starting from any dose." - The Prohibited List states: "The presence in urine of salbutamol in excess of 1000 ng/mL or formoterol in excess of 40 ng/mL is not consistent with therapeutic use of the substance and will be considered as an Adverse Analytical Finding (AAF) unless the Athlete proves, through a controlled pharmacokinetic study, that the abnormal result was the consequence of a therapeutic dose (by inhalation) up to the maximum dose indicated above."
+- Although we have understood it is not easy from a laboratory analytical point of view, we recommend to further study the pharmacokinetics of terbutaline in order to find a solution to permit the use of terbutaline up to the manufacturer's maximum recommended metered dose as well.
+This would further minimize the interference with good medical practice as terbutaline is one of the regular medications in the treatment of asthmatics in our country. - The Prohibited List states: "The presence in urine of salbutamol in excess of 1000 ng/mL or formoterol in excess of 40 ng/mL is not consistent with therapeutic use of the substance and will be considered as an Adverse Analytical Finding (AAF) unless the Athlete proves, through a controlled pharmacokinetic study, that the abnormal result was the consequence of a therapeutic dose (by inhalation) up to the maximum dose indicated above."

 Over the last years, it became obvious that the practical framework for performing such a controlled pharmacokinetic study is not clear enough.
-We therefore reiterate our proposal from last years to make this framework more clear and suggest WADA to publish an additional guideline document for performing controlled pharmacokinetic studies.
+We therefore reiterate our proposal from last years to make this framework more clear and suggest WADA to publish an additional guideline document for performing controlled pharmacokinetic studies, keeping in mind that recreating true competitive circumstances is virtually impossible, as the Froome-case has shown.